 - If you have previously customized

 you will need to manually migrate your changes to the new

 log4j2.xml in the same conf

 PingFederate was tested with vendor-specific JDBC 4.2 drivers.
-For more information, see Database driver information.
+For more information, see Compatible database drivers.
 To obtain the database driver JAR file, contact your database vendor.
 Install the database driver file to the <pf_install>/pingfederate/server/default/lib directory then restart the server.